mstoilov/sigmadrone-esc/firmware/sigmadrive/docpages/overview.md

 North poles of the rotating field.
 Maximum torque is achieved when the rotor’s magnetic field is 90 degree apart from the stator field.
 If the magnet is aligned with the stator field it will experience strong outwards pull but no torque or rotation.
-All other alignmets will produce some torque, but to make to motor turn optimally we need to keep the rotor magnet at 90 degrees to the stator magnetic field.
+All other alignmets will produce some torque, but to make the motor turn optimally we need to keep the rotor magnet at 90 degrees to the stator magnetic field.
 This means we need to know the position of the rotor in real time, then apply voltage on the U V W wires so that the magnetic field produced on the stator is 90 degrees apart.